Full Code

 )

-self.user_name = os.getenv("MEMOBASE_USER_NAME", "test user")
+self.user_name = os.getenv("MEMOBASE_USER_NAME", "test_user")

 self.chat_log_index = 1